-- Unauthorized commercial commitments and conditions (Step 1) - Poor credit and risk management process resulting in increased bad debt (Step 1)
+- Unauthorized commercial commitments and conditions (Step 1) - Poor credit and risk management process resulting in increased bad debt (Step 1) - Transaction with sanctioned parties (Step 2)

-Prior to shipment, ensure there is an automated or manual check to prevent shipment/ delivery to customers exceeding credit limit (credit block).
+- Prior to shipment, ensure there is an automated or manual check to prevent shipment/ delivery to customers exceeding credit limit (credit block).
 Approval as per the local Delegation of authority is required to change customer credit limit.
+Upon Request - 2.
+Letters of credit/guarantees or note acceptance by banks not in the Holcim Bank list are sanction screened and approved by Group Treasury before the release of the goods/services.
 Upon Request

-- Credit line to a single customer to be approved in accordance with the Group Delegated Authorities (GDA).
-In case the sale is covered by a security delivered by a third party (letter of credit, stand by letter of credit or a first demand bank quarantee) the amount secured shall be deducted from the risk exposure only if the security is on first demand (confirmed LC/stand by LC/ first demand guarantee,...) and issued by a first class bank accepted by Group Treasury.
-Only in this case, the credit limit/line will be submitted for approval based on the net risk exposure after deduction of the security. - Credit limit checks must take place for all sales orders.
-Orders exceeding a customer's credit limit are managed and approved according to an appropriate procedure and local Delegation of authority (DoA). - No shipments are allowed when customers exceed their credit limit until: - An increased credit limit has been properly approved by delegation of authority and updated in the system.
+- · Credit line to a single customer (legal entity level) to be approved in accordance with the Group Delegated Authorities (GDA).
+In case the sale is covered by a security delivered by a third party (letter of credit, stand by letter of credit or a first demand bank guarantee) the amount secured shall be deducted from the risk exposure only if the security is on first demand (confirmed LC/stand by LC/first demand guarantee,...) and issued by a first class bank accepted by Group Treasury.
+Only in this case, the credit limit/line will be submitted for approval based on the net risk exposure after deduction of the security.
+(Step 1) - Credit limit checks must take place for all sales orders.
+Orders exceeding a customer's credit limit are managed and approved according to an appropriate procedure and local Delegation of authority (DoA).
+(Step 1) - No shipments are allowed when customers exceed their credit limit until (Step 1): - An increased credit limit has been properly approved by delegation of authority and updated in the system.

 - The individual order is released following a documented effective approval process to avoid unnecessary disruption. - All invoices, deliveries, credit notes and orders are computed to calculate the customer balance and to compare it against their credit limit. - Any practice of bypassing a hold on customer shipments (manual shipment, fictive cash customer account, etc.) are restricted and tracked by exception reports.
-Corrective actions are duly closed within the process of company's policy and documented. - In case the sale is covered by a Letter of credit or a bank guarantees received: All letters of credit/guarantees are supported by adequate documentation and any discrepancy is explained.
-All letters of credit/guarantees are issued/ confirmed by a first class bank accepted by the Holcim Group before the release of the goods/services.
+Corrective actions are duly closed within the process of company's policy and documented. - If applicable, all letters of credit/ guarantees or note acceptance are issued/confirmed by a bank part of the Holcim Bank List before the release of the goods/services.
+The acceptance of banks not part of the Holcim Bank list is subject to sanction screening and Group Treasury approval.
+(Step 2).

-Link to: Group Delegated Authorities (GDA), Finance Policy, First class bank accepted by the Holcim Group
+Link to: Group Delegated Authorities (GDA), Finance Policy, First class bank accepted by the Holcim Group, Sanctions and Export Controls Directive